ODA476/Problem_Solving_with_Python/README.md

-This question which from (Introduction to Programming Using Python) book by author Y. Daniel Liang
+This questions which from (Introduction to Programming Using Python) book by author Y. Daniel Liang